gangz/Tetris/IoP_Tetris.md

     Also, in the step, we detected a strange error: I found it for a long time It is happen in the GraphcisController::drawShape, there is an offset of 4 position.
 Dirty solution make the issue is difficult to be found.

+24. The next step is to produce a new shape if the active shape hit the wall in move_down.
+Firstly, we can join two shape.

+25. Integrate the join shape function to game.